 Does not include:

 - Other lunches and dinners in Kathmandu and Pokhara – we leave you free to choose how you spend your time.

 - Extra meals ordered in tea-house beyond the breakfasts, (packed) lunches and evening meals we provide for you.

-- Alcoholic drinks taken in tea-houses as well as overpriced drinks such as Coke, Fanta etc.
+- Alcoholic drinks taken in tea-houses as well as drinks such as Coca Cola, Fanta etc.

 - Travel insurance (medical, rescue, personal possessions).

 † note that during the race, single accommodation will only be available if camping.

 Due to the use of funds for reservation deposits, course organizing and other logistics beforehand we cannot offer refunds for any reason after ~10 weeks (beginning of February) before the race event commences.